 The goal of the Inquiry Lab is to provide students with confidence in experimentation and investigation.
-Students will learn to understand that failure is more than an option in the lab, it’s a requirement.
-Students will learn that each time they do not succeed, they’re reinforcing their engineering and perseverance skills to become better problem solvers.
+Students learn to understand that failure is more than an option in the lab, it’s a requirement.
+Students learn that each time they do not succeed, they’re reinforcing their engineering and perseverance skills to become better problem solvers.

 Full Day.Half Day.3 Day Option

 We nurture our students here at I.S.T. from the age of 2, and are delighted to offer our I.S.T. families a state-of-the-art early childhood department for our youngest learners.
 This exceptional, 21st-century learning environment encourages and promotes children’s cognitive, social and emotional development.
 Our newly renovated early childhood is fully equipped with age-appropriate, play-based equipment, custom collaborative furniture, promoting a love for learning, collaborative interactions and fun!

 We place great emphasis on the pastoral care of all of our children, but none more so than with our youngest learners; social and emotional development is a hugely important focus in our early childhood unit.
 Throughout our day, we lovingly guide the children to collaborate with each other; teaching and encouraging them to share, to use good manners and politeness and to speak and interact with others in a caring and respectful manner.